debrouwere/espy/README.md

 Context from `/data/test.json` will be available under `data.test`.
 If multiple data files are named "test" (e.g. `test.json` and `test.yml` then Tilt will merge the resulting context hashes, and resolve conflicting keys (for example if you specify a title in both the JSON and the YAML file) by picking the value from the last updated (newest) file.

+Please note that Espy doesn't do a full recursive merge.
+If you define `title` in one context file and `body` in another, those will be merged.
+But if you define `author.name` in one context file and `author.email` in another, you'll end up with just one of both values in the resulting context object.

 ### Shortcuts

 While all context from a data directory is available under the `data` key, the context hash will also contain some shortcuts to data that's (likely to be) specific to a template or page.
 So if you're rendering index.haml, the `title` context value from an index.json file will be available under `data.index.title` but will also be expanded into the main namespace as just `title`.